Olympia London: History

 The Grand Hall and Pillar Hall were completed in 1885.
 The National Hall annexe was completed in 1923, and in 1930 the Empire Hall was added.

 After World War II, the West London exhibition hall was in single ownership with the larger nearby Earls Court Exhibition Centre.
 The latter was built in the 1930s as a rival to Olympia.

 In 2008, ownership of the two venues passed from P&O to Capco Plc which sold it off as a going concern, while Earls Court was being demolished in 2014 as part of an ambitious regeneration scheme to create more luxury housing.

 In 2012, Olympia celebrated 125 years of events by commissioning British artists Peter Blake, Rob Ryan, Sanna Annukka and Paul Hicks to create their interpretations of the venues.

 In January 2013, a £40 million investment was completed and the company re-launched with a new brand; subsequently the business was awarded the Best Marketing Campaign at the Exhibition News Awards 2014.

+In May 2021, demolition started on the non-listed parts of Olympia Events as part of a comprehensive mix-used redevelopment of the complex by its current owners, while still retaining significant exhibition space.
+In May 2021, the Olympia Theatre was announced with 1,575 seats, making it the largest new theatre in London since the completion of the National Theatre in 1976.
+This is in addition to previously announced and consented hotels, rehearsal spaces, cinemas, 4,000 seat music venue, retail, dining and public spaces.
+In October 2025, The Shubert Organization and Trafalgar Entertainment announced that they would operate the Olympia Theatre.